University Appeals Board Questions & Answers

 What information will Appeals Board members receive in advance of the hearing?

 They will receive copies of the appeal packet assembled and forwarded by the Academic Ombud.
-The student and faculty member will also receive a copy of this same information from Academic Ombud Services.
+The student and faculty member will also receive a copy of this same information from the Academic Ombud.

 Who has the “burden of proof” at an appeal hearing?